mhinz/vim-galore/README.md

 compiler](https://en.wikipedia.org/wiki/Aztec_C).

 Actually there are two kinds of lists: quickfix and location lists.
-They behave almost the same, but have the follwing differences:
+They behave almost the same, but have the following differences:

 - There is only one quickfix list.
 There can be multiple location lists; one per window.